Which branch would you like to contact?

 The start date for the levy is proposed to be February 1, 2025.

 The Council will allow licence holders to make an application to vary their licence.
-There will be no fee for such valid application provided it is received by the Council within the 2 month period directly following the date of a formal decision notice to introduce the Levy.
-This applies only for reduction of licensed hours so they do not fall within the operational hours of the levy (03:00 to 06:00 hours).
+There will be no fee for such valid application provided it is received by the Council within the period directly following the date of a formal decision notice to introduce the Levy up until the Levy starts.
+This applies to variations to reduce their licensed hours so they do not fall within the operational hours of the levy (03:00 to 06:00 hours).

 Bolton Council would be the first to institute a levy for both alcohol and late-night refreshment premises if the proposal gets the green light.